 A. Yes, Doehler has been operating in Georgia for over seventeen years and supplies 95% of the local non-alcoholic beverage market with raw materials.
 You can imagine how many sorts of lemonade, carbonated drinks, flavored water, iced tea, energy drink or beer mix have been developed during this time, considering we never repeat a recipe.

 Doehler closely monitors world market trends and strives to offer the right product launch idea and international experience to our corporate clients at the right time.
-One successful example of this is the energy drink Boom, which to date maintains a leading position among energy drinks on the local market.
+One of the successful examples of this is the energy drink Boom, which up to date maintains a leading position among energy drinks on the local market.

-In addition, Doehler in Germany creates ingredients exclusively customized to the taste of Georgian consumers – for example Saperavi, Georgian pear and tarragon flavors have been developed especially for the Georgian market.
+In addition, Doehler in Germany creates ingredients exclusively customized to the taste of Georgian consumers, for example Saperavi, Georgian pear and tarragon flavors have been developed specially for the Georgian market.

-Q. What are the latest trends in the world food ingredient industry and how does Georgia follow those trends?
+Q. What are the latest trends in the world’s food ingredients industry and how does Georgia follow those trends?

-A. The latest trends include more natural, healthier, more vitaminized and sugar-reduced products, with additional functional ingredients that have a positive effect on health – for example products that improve cardiovascular and the digestive system, have anti-inflammatory and anti-viral effects, promote mental or emotional health, and reduce stress.
+A. The latest trends include more natural, healthier, more vitaminized and sugar reduced products, with additional functional ingredients that has a positive effect on health – for example products that improve cardiovascular and the digestive system, have anti-inflammatory and anti-viral effects, promote mental or emotional health, and reduce stress.

-It is popular to use natural extracts, juices and granules of those fruits, vegetables and herbs which are rich in iron, zinc, calcium, vitamins C, D, or B, and other vitamins and minerals.
+It is popular to use the natural extracts, juices and granules of those fruits, vegetables and herbs which are rich in iron, zinc, calcium, C, D, or B and other vitamins and minerals.

-Our goal is to keep Georgian consumers current with the world trends, and therefore we offer innovative products to local manufacturers.
+Our goal is Georgian consumers keep pace with the world trends, therefore, we always introduce latest products to local manufacturers.
 Also, we try to tailor European and American flavors to Georgian tastes.
-Thus, our partners offer Georgian customers European quality, healthy food and beverages, which in turn contributes to the success of these products on the local and international market.
+Thus, our partners offer Georgian customers European quality, healthy food and beverages, which in turn contributes to the success of these products in the local and international market.